MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/howto-provision-deployment-group-agents.md

 where:

 * **VSTSAccountName** is required.
-The VSTS subscription to use.
+The Azure Pipelines subscription to use.
 Example: If your URL is `https://contoso.visualstudio.com`, just specify `contoso`
 * **TeamProject** is required.
 The project that has the deployment group defined within it
 * **DeploymentGroup** is required.
 The deployment group against which deployment agent will be registered
 * **AgentName** is optional.
 If not specified, the VM name with `-DG` appended will be used
 * **Tags** is optional.
 A comma-separated list of tags that will be set on the agent.
 Tags are not case sensitive and each must be no more than 256 characters
 * **PATToken** is required.
-The Personal Access Token that will be used to authenticate against VSTS to download and configure the agent
+The Personal Access Token that will be used to authenticate against Azure Pipelines to download and configure the agent

 >**Note**: If you are deploying to a Linux VM, ensure that the `type` parameter in the code is `TeamServicesAgentLinux`.